GNajarro317/Data_Wrangling_Health_and_Poverty/README.md

 * matplotlib_venn

 ### Findings
-The analysis revealed a weak positive correlation between poverty levels and negative health behaviors in California cities.
+Weak positive correlation observed between poverty levels and negative health behaviors in California cities.
+Visualizations helped identify specific cities and behaviors where the correlation is more pronounced.